-For the action related to providing academic intervention to combat learning lost, our original budgeted amount only included specific roles based on the context we faced at the time.
+For action #1 (providing academic intervention to combat learning lost), our original budgeted amount only included specific roles based on the context we faced at the time.
 However, as we progressed through the year, we found the need to increase the level of support from a additional FTEs and larger proportion of FTE time (ie. teacher, academic interventionists, paraprofessionals, other staff) to help support our in-person program.